CarlosRodriguezSevilla/Tennis-match-predictor/Readme.md

 # Tennis Match Predictor
 Let's try to predict whether if the winner of a given tennis match is the player with the better ATP ranking.

-## Next steps
-- Reshape factor columns with too many levels to fit the models
-- Add more columns (relative effectiveness as server and returner, days since previous match of each player, maybe bio variables like height, etc)
-- Redirect the resulting outputs (graphics, tables, ...) to some specific folder

-## Future steps
-- EDA, graphs, etc.
-- Use a decision tree learning algorithm to obtain a human interpretable hypothesis.
-- Principal Component Analysis: convert a set of observations of possibly correlated variables into a set of values of linearly uncorrelated variables called principal components.
-- Calculate the most significant features, that are likely to have a causal effect on the outcome of the match.

 ## Variables
 **surface**: Factor w/ 5 levels "Carpet","Clay",..: 2 2 2 2 2 2 2 2 2 2 ...
 **draw_size**: Factor w/ 11 levels "4","8","9","16",..: 6 6 6 6 6 6 6 6 6 6 ...
 **tourney_level**: Factor w/ 6 levels "A","D","F","G",..: 1 1 1 1 1 1 1 1 1 1 ...